ARTI Mobile App

 User Goals

-Manage deadlines
+Manage projects and deadlines

-Sell my work with minimal hassle
+Sell work with minimal friction

 From Ideas to Interfaces